zeroluck/docs/sources/reference/oxTrust/index.md

 # oxTrust Configuration

-oxTrust is a [JBoss][jboss] Seam application that provides organizational cloud identity management services, including REST service endpoints and a user friendly cloud identity management console (aka a GUI).
+oxTrust is a [JBoss][jboss] Seam application that provides organizational cloud identity management services, including [REST][rest] service endpoints and a user friendly cloud identity management console (aka a GUI).

 oxTrust is tightly coupled with oxAuth. oxAuth configuration is stored in [LDAP][ldap], and it would be hard to generate the right